PsiRadish/psiradish.github.io/_folio_items/instigatr.md

 ---
 title: Instigatr
-brief: <b>Team Project</b> – Live debate app in Express.js using Socket.IO, allowing a user to spectate on debates, or choose a side and join the queue to be allowed to speak.
+brief: <span class="team-project">Team Project</span> – Live debate app in Express.js using Socket.IO, allowing a user to spectate on debates, or choose a side and join the queue to be allowed to speak.
 permalink: /folio/instigatr/
 screenshot: instigatr.jpg
 demo_url: "https://instigatr.herokuapp.com/"